Find the Best Cookware Brands

 Cookware comes in various shapes, each designed with a specific function in mind.
 While certain shapes are multifunctional and best for everyday use, other shapes won't be used that often in the kitchen.
 It is best to understand the difference before investing in pieces.

-- Skillets or frying pans: The workhorses of the kitchen, skillets are primarily used for stove top cooking, although they can be used to finish cooking food in the oven.
-Skillets have an outward sloping side that makes it easier to stir food, and to slide food from the skillet for serving.
-They come in a variety of sizes measured by the diameter in inches at the top of the pan, but one in the 10"-12" range will prove the most versatile.
+- Skillets or frying pans: The workhorses of the kitchen, skillets are primarily used for stove-top cooking, although they can be used to finish cooking food in the oven.
+Skillets have an outward sloping side that makes it easier to stir food and to slide food from the skillet for serving.
+They come in a variety of sizes measured by the diameter in inches at the top of the pan.
+A skillet in the 10"–12" range will prove the most versatile.

 - Sauté pans: Similar to skillets, sauté pans have straight sides.
-This allows more food to fit into the pan, so it is ideal for cooking sauces such as Alfredo or marinara.
+This allows more food to fit into the pan, so it is ideal for cooking sauces.
 Sauté pans are measured in quarts, rather than inches.

-- Saucepans: Also known as pots, saucepans have straight sides and are several inches deep.
-Their capacity is measured in quarts, and they are typically used on the stove top to cook rice, heat soup, and cook vegetables.
+- Saucepans/pots: Also known as pots, saucepans have straight sides and are several inches deep.
+Their capacity is measured in quarts, and they are typically used on the stove top to cook rice, heat soup and cook vegetables.